okaneco1/blockingprimers/mothur/mothur_otu_sequences_extraction_protocol.md

-# Extracting Raw Sequences for Specific OTUs in mothur
+# Extracting Raw Sequences for Specific OTUs from Selected Samples in mothur

 ### Author: Conor O'Kane
 ### Tools Used: mothur, R